RandomMeas

 RandomMeas.get_trace_momentMethod

-get_trace_moment(shadows::Vector{<:AbstractShadow}, kth_moment::Int; O::Union{Nothing, MPO}=nothing)
+get_trace_moment(shadows::Vector{<:AbstractShadow}, kth_moment::Int; O::Union{Nothing, MPO}=nothing, compute_sem::Bool=false, compute_renyi::Bool=false)

 Wrapper function.
 Compute a single trace moment for a vector of shadow objects by reshaping the vector into a 2D array.